collin-pham/terminal-49/README.md

   Global components for reuse

 #### routes
   Because this is a one-page app, we are using react-router for frontend routing.
-We define this routes in the routes directory.
+We define these routes in the routes directory.

 #### scenes
-  Scenes contains each page of our application
+  Scenes contain each page of our application